MENTAL HEALTH TRAINING

-Mark is currently on leave - our talented team of MHFA Trainers are available to deliver training to you in across Australia.
+Mark leads our talented team of MHFA Instructors are available to deliver training to you across Australia.

 Mark was the most engaging presenter of any course I have attended in my 40 years in education.
 He had the right mix of knowledge, experience and background combined with a personality that kept very heavy topics sufficiently light to digest."

 Extremely engaging and covered all content with very good knowledge and practical stories.